Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are typically placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
+Air conditioners are typically installed on concrete pads.
+As time passes, the pad could crack, shift or sink.
+This can result in breakdowns and even premature replacement.
 Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is a critical part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 - An overheated compressor.